 The goal is not to outrun the future.
 The goal is to stay capable inside it.

-This post offers a simple capability model for a world that moves faster than you do.
-It connects back to the skill stack, bandwidth, clarity, and daily systems that anchor the Future Literacy series.
+This post offers a practical capability model for a world that moves faster than you do.
+It also connects back to the skill stack, bandwidth, clarity, and daily systems that anchor the Future Literacy series.

 The Speed Problem: More Change, Same Nervous System

-Staying capable begins with accepting one fact.
-The future will continue to outrun your ability to track every detail.
-The answer is not more speed.
+Staying capable begins with accepting one fact: the future will continue to outrun your ability to track every detail.
+Because of that, the answer is not more speed.
 The answer is more structure.

 What It Really Means To Stay Capable